Bealby/grandpas-pocket-watch-shop/README.md

 The main **Home** page will have a bold heading titled "Choose a Category", with clickable icons/images for the three main categories of 'Pocket Watch', 'Parts' and 'Tools'.
-These icons/ images should intuitiviely convey the Website's aim of selling these types of products.
+These icons/ images should intuitively convey the Website's aim of selling these types of products.

 The placement of imagery and icons, as well as the structure of the